The Ultimate Guide to the Bonneville Salt Flats, Utah

 How To Get There

 Drive on I80 west from the center of Salt Lake City 111 miles to the Wendover Salt Flats Rest Area.
 Put that in your GPS and don’t drive past it because the next turn around is miles down the road.
-This rest area has parking, bathrooms, and perfect access to the Salt Flats.
+The rest area has parking, bathrooms, and perfect access to the Salt Flats.

 What To Wear